microdee/Nuke.Unreal/README.md

     > nuke new-module --name MyModule
     etc...
     ```
+* Generated C# configurators for Unreal tools with gathered documentation.
+(UBT and UAT)
 * Pluggable way to define targets for reusable plugins and modules

 ## Breaking changes